Lincoln Electric Education Partner Schools (LEEPS): A Quantum Step Forward for Welding Educators

 Lincoln Electric has been helping to build a highly skilled welding workforce for more than a century.
 We know it’s not just a matter of teaching students how to weld, but also building an educational infrastructure that develops effective, fully certified welding instructors to teach those students.

 Lincoln Electric Education Partner Schools (LEEPS) is a multi-tiered program that teaches welding instructors at every level of education – from junior high school to technical college and beyond.
-At each level, participating schools earn welding industry certification and other benefits by meeting specific program requirements.
+In each track, participating schools earn Lincoln Electric qualifications and other benefits by meeting specific program requirements.

 LEEPS keeps instructors current and relevant within the welding industry because it includes a professional development system integrated into the program.
 This is a value to both instructors and administrators at participating schools.